Eshaq Khan Qaraei-Torbati: Rise to power

 he managed to transform Torbat-e Heydarieh into a prosperous and safe district, while also making a fortune through farming, leasing camels to merchants, and developing an export/import trade.

 Eshaq Khan's allegiance to Tehran (and also to Herat) remained nominal, and his display of submission to Agha Mohammad Khan and Fath Ali Shah at the time of their marches on Mashhad in 1796 and 1802, respectively, was anything but genuine.
 Fath Ali Shah's appointment in 1803 of his young son, Mohammad Vali Mirza, as governor of Khorasan was probably perceived by Eshaq Khan as a move designed to exact his allegiance and thus did not please the ambitious chief).
 However, he used this opportunity and joined his service and assumed the positions of Sardar (commander of the armies) and Vazir (prime minister).
-In December 1804 Eshaq Khan Qarai conquered Ghourian.
+In December 1804 Eshaq Khan Qarai conquered Ghurian.

 Downfall

 The influence of Eshaq completely overshadowed that of Mohammad Vali, a state of affairs that aroused Eshaq's ambitions.
 He initiated a conspiracy with the chiefs of Khabushan, Radkan, Chenaran, Darra Gaz, Jahan-Arghiyan, and Bojnord to unseat the governor and assume the reins himself.

 The plan was successful and Mohammad Vali was placed under house arrest.
-After plundering Mashhad on September 7, 1813, Eshaq's co-conspirators began quarreling over the spoils and challenging Eshaq's right to accession.
+After plundering Mashhad on 7 September 1813, Eshaq's co-conspirators began quarreling over the spoils and challenging Eshaq's right to accession.
 Eshaq assembled those still loyal to him and restored Mohammad Vali to office.
 In an attempt to make amends he gave the governor one of his daughters in marriage.
 The result of this marriage was a boy Jafar Qoli Mirza Qajar.

 Eshaq undertook a visit to the court in Tehran where he convinced the Shah that Mohammad Vali was incompetent.
 Fath Ali accordingly issued a farman (royal order) declaring Eshaq as the Hakim of Mashhad, thus relegating the shahzadeh to the position of ornament.

 In his turn, Mohammad Vali sneaked off to Tehran.
 There, he represented Eshaq to be an ambitious and dangerous man whose progress needed to be checked.
 The Shah became convinced and ordered Mohammad Vali to execute Eshaq.

 Finally on 8 July 1816 he and his eldest son, Hasan Ali Khan, were strangled by the order and in the presence of Mohammad Vali Mirza Qajar.
 The executions, however, only exacerbated the situation, forcing Fath Ali Shah (who also feared an Afghan attack) to remove his son from the post of governor of Khorasan and replace him with his other brother Hasan Ali Mirza Qajar.